spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ## Deploy VirtualBox VM

 Once the Edge artifacts and Palette cluster profile have been created, proceed to the VM deployment.
-The VirtualBox VM will use the Installer ISO to bootstrap the Edge installation and will serve as the Edge host for your cluster.
+The VirtualBox VM will use the Installer ISO to bootstrap the Edge installation and serve as the Edge host for your cluster.

 Launch the VirtualBox application and click **New Virtual Machine**.